BobStein/qiki-python/README.md

 2. what **ought** to be
 3. what to **do** about it

-Let's get better at these now.
+Let's get better at these.
-Many great consequences are held up until we do.
+Many great consequences are held back until we do.
-We don't want to agree, not totally.
+We don't need to agree.
-But we must decide.
+But we do have decisions to make, and move on, in a way most everyone can get behind.

+Impossible you think?
+I'm not so sure.
+I am sure if we don't figure this out it will ruin us.
+I think someone's going to figure it out, how to resolve as a group.
+I'd rather it be us.
+I'd rather it be humans
+than some species living on our ruins.

 We must find a way to decide
 what is **happening**.